angelabair/MapleStoryMusic/README.md

 MapleStory Music
 ===============

-A chrome extension that changes music depending on the season, country, and time.
+A chrome extension that changes music depending on the time.

 Based on the [Animal Crossing Music extension] (https://chrome.google.com/webstore/detail/animal-crossing-music/ldjcaihhhmemeidcfbcadilcmfdaikkg?hl=en-US)